SystemsApproach/sdn/access.rst

 loop, which is not shown in :numref:`Figure %s <fig-ric>`, runs inside the DU: It includes the real-time Scheduler embedded in the MAC stage of the RAN pipeline.
-The two outer control loops have rough time bounds of >>1sec and >10ms, respectively, and the real-time control loop is assumed to be <1ms.
+The two outer control loops have rough time bounds of >>1 s and >10 ms, respectively, and the real-time control loop is assumed to be <1 ms.

 Focusing on the outer two control loops, the Near RT-RIC opens the possibility of introducing policy-based RAN control, whereby